Richard Rogers (serial killer): Last call killings

-The third victim was Anthony Edward Marrero, a 44-year-old gay prostitute of Manhattan.
+The third victim was Anthony Edward Marrero, a 44-year-old gay sex worker of Manhattan.
 On May 10, 1993, six plastic bags containing Marrero's remains were found off Crow Hill Road in Manchester township, New Jersey.
 His body had been cut into seven pieces: His arms, legs, torso (which had been cut in half), and his head.
 Marrero's cause of death was multiple stab wounds to the back and torso, and like Mulcahy, his body parts had been cleaned.
 He was last seen alive around the Port Authority Bus Terminal in Manhattan.

 The last known victim was Michael J. Sakara, an openly gay 56-year-old man.
 He was last seen alive on July 30, 1993, at the Five Oaks bar in Greenwich Village.
 That night, he was witnessed drinking with and talking to a man who called himself "Mark" or "John" and claimed to work as a nurse at St. Vincent's hospital.
 On the morning of July 31, 1993, a man found a suitcase and a bag containing Sakara's shoes, pants, shirt, and wallet at a Haverstraw Bay overlook.
 The man felt uneasy about the discovery, so he dropped the items off at the Haverstraw police station.
 A few hours later, a hot dog vendor found Sakara's head and arms wrapped in two garbage bags inside of a trash barrel.
 Nine days later, on August 8, the rest of his remains were found ten miles north in Stony Point, New York.
 Like the previous victims, Sakara's body was cut into seven pieces, and his body parts had been washed.
 However, although he had been stabbed five times, Sakara died from a bludgeoning.

 Other suspected murders

 Rogers is the prime suspect in the murder of 21-year-old Matthew John Pierro.
 On April 10, 1982, Pierro was found dead off a dirt road near Interstate 4 and Lake Mary Boulevard in Lake Mary, Florida.
 His death resulted from strangulation and six stab wounds, and his nipple had been bitten off.
 Shortly before his murder, Pierro was last seen leaving a gay bar in Orlando, Florida.
-Richard Rogers was in the area at that time for a college reunion, and a bite mark on Pierro's body could also be a match to Rogers's teeth.
+Rogers was in the area at that time for a college reunion, and a bite mark on Pierro's body could also be a match to Rogers's teeth.

 Rogers is also suspected in the 1986 murder of Jack Franklin Andrews, whose body parts were discovered in garbage bags and quilts at a rest stop along Route 8 in Litchfield, Connecticut.
 Andrews is also suspected of being a victim of another unidentified serial killer, who murdered and sexually mutilated at least two men in the United States between 1980 and 1986.
 Investigators believe that Rogers may have killed whenever he went on vacation, as he frequently traveled to California, Florida, Massachusetts, West Virginia, New Jersey, and Arkansas.